-where, $m_{D}$ represents the Dirac mass matrix.
-Nevertheless, the typical scale of right handed neutrinos to describe the tiny light neutrinos masses is around $M_{R}\approx10^{-14}$ GeV, this scale lies beyond the reach of current experimental sensitivity.
-Another possibility comes from low scale seesaw mechanism such us the ISS in this case, we add three pair of fermionic singlets $\left(N_{R},S\right)$ into the matter content of the model, as consequence, in addition to $M_{R}$ such as in the SS, the new matrix $\mu$ associated to Majorana mass of singlets $S$ is added.
-In this framework, the light neutrino matrix is approximated by

-where the assumed hierarchy is $|\mu|\ll|m_{D}|\ll|M_{R}|$.
-Now, the scale of right handed neutrinos is not completely responsible of the light neutrino masses, also the small scale of $\mu$ contributes.
-Therefore, the mass scale of right-handed neutrinos is around the TeV domain, within potential reach of current collider facilities.
+where, $m_{D}$ is the Dirac mass matrix.
+Typically, this requires $M_{R}\approx10^{14}$ GeV, a scale beyond current experimental reach.

+The ISS offers an alternative by introducing three pair of fermionic singlets $\left(N_{R},S\right)$.
+In addition to $M_{R}$ a new small Majorana mass matrix $\mu$ for the singlets $S$ is included.
+Assuming the hierarchy $|\mu|\ll|m_{D}|\ll|M_{R}|$, the light neutrino mass matrix becomes

+allowing right-handed neutrinos to reside at the TeV scale, potentially within reach of current collider experiments.

-One notable consequence of the neutrino mass mechanism is the lepton flavor violation (LFV).
-In the charged lepton sector of SM extended with neutrino masses LFV process such as $\mu\to e\gamma$, $\mu\to3e$ and $\mu$-$e$ conversion in nuclei are highly suppressed by the smallness of neutrino masses and the GIM mechanism, making them effectively unobservable in current experiments \cite{Cheng:1976uq}.
-For flavor neutral changing currents (FCNC) the experimental limits are lower in comparison to the before mentioned in the charged lepton sector.
-In particular, LFV Higgs decays (LFVHD) provides an important probe of the flavor structure of the scalar sector.
-These channels are especially compelling due to their direct link to fermion mass generation and their potential probe at present or upcoming collider experiments.
-In extended models, the branching rations of LFVHD could reach sizable values such us in the 2HDM type III \cite{Vicente2019HiggsLF}.
-Recently, the ATLAS collaboration at CERN\cite{ATLAS:2023mvd} have improved the upper bounds of Lepton Flavor Violation Higgs decays (LFVHD) associated to $\tau$ lepton given by $\mathcal{BR}(h\to e\tau)<0.20\%$ and $\mathcal{BR}(h\to\mu\tau)<0.18\%$ \cite{2019135069}.
-These results establish bounds over the Yukawa couplings $Y_{\ell\tau}$ and $Y_{\tau\ell}$ which are stronger than the direct searches from, by instance, $\tau\to e\gamma,\mu\gamma$.
+A notable consequence of the neutrino mass generation is LFV.
+In the SM charged lepton sector of SM extended with neutrino masses LFV process such as $\mu\to e\gamma$, $\mu\to3e$ and $\mu$-$e$ conversion in nuclei are highly suppressed due to the smallness of neutrino masses and the Glashow-Iliopoulos-Maiani (GIM) mechanism, making them effectively unobservable in current experiments \cite{Cheng:1976uq}.
+In contrast, LFV Higgs decays (LFVHD) offer a promising probe of flavor structure in the scalar sector.
+These decays are directly linked to fermion mass generation and may be observable at current or future colliders.

+Previous studies have explored, LFVHD in various extension of the SM, including the Type-I and inverse seesaw mechanisms \cite{PhysRevD.71.035011,PhysRevD.91.015001,THAO2017159}, the 331 model \cite{HUE201637} and the 2HDM type III \cite{Vicente2019HiggsLF,Arroyo-Urena:2023vfh} where sizable branching ratios are possible.
+Future lepton colliders could be sensitives to interesting LFV violation signals \cite{PhysRevD.108.036002}.
+Recent work has also examined the potential of high-energy muon collider ($\mu C$) to probe LFV process like $h\to\mu\tau$ and $\mu\to e\gamma$ \cite{Asadi:2025dii}.
+Current and projected experimental bound are summarized in Table \ref{tab:LFV_experimental_bounds} for $h\to\mu\tau$ and $\mu\to e\gamma$.